hekawsh/focusmini/README.md

 # 🎧 Focus Mini

-**Focus Mini** is a minimalist desktop focus timer that blends a clean, precise tick (every 5 seconds) with a continuous background of **white noise**.
+**Focus Mini** is a minimalist desktop timer that blends a clean, precise tick (every 5 seconds) with a continuous background of **white noise**.
-It helps you *exist in flow* – allowing you to sense time passing while staying fully immersed in your work, all with the assistance of artificial intelligence.
+It helps you *stay out of flow* – allowing you to sense time passing and remain aware of the present moment, all with the assistance of artificial intelligence.

 ## ✨ Features